kiran-91/Information-Retrieval-App-using-Langchain-Agent-Tools/README.md

-## Usage
+## App Usage

-1. Start the application by running `streamlit run app.py`.
+1. Start the application by running `streamlit run app.py` or by the above mentioned `app` link
 2. Enter your GROQ API key in the sidebar.
 3. Use the chat interface to ask questions or search for information.
 4. View the results sourced from ArXiv, Wikipedia, or web searches.